adamgundry/ghc-proposals/proposals/0000-hasfield-redesign.rst

 field type is required to be a (lifted) type.

-At the time ``HasField`` was introduced, it was not possible to define type classes over potentially unboxed types.
+At the time ``HasField`` was introduced, it was not possible to define type classes over potentially unlifted types.
 However, thanks to levity polymorphism in more recent GHC versions, this is now relatively straightforward.
 In particular, we can define::